 Imagine conquering the currents amidst green foliage, with monkeys and toucans as your audience.
 This Puerto Viejo experience is both crazy and exhilarating.
 Don’t worry about the safety of the activity as your tour guides are trained well to handle groups of visitors.

 Before you can even compose yourself, one rapid after another engulfs the best in you.
-Make sure your endurance and willpower are in check that day because you will definitely be needing them in white water rafting along Rio Pacuare.
+Ensure your endurance and willpower are in check that day because you will definitely need them in white water rafting along Rio Pacuare.